Pante/SC1015-Project/README.md

 To do so, we formulate the following question:
 * Are we able to predict if a game is good or bad based on its attributes?
-* Which machine learning model would be the best.
+* Which machine learning model would be the best at predicting it?

 ## Models Used